msprITU/Deep-Performance-Evaluation-Tool/README.md

 ### Adjusting the Ground Truth and Image Id Files

-For arranging this files, I write [CocoAnnoations.py](YOLO/Setup/CocoAnnoations.py) script to generate necessary files.
-(The file can be downloaded with the link given.)
-However, before using this code, you must set annotation files path and you must enter the annotation file name (train or val) by changing target variable.
+For arranging this files, I write [CocoAnnotations.py](YOLO/Setup/CocoAnnotations.py) script to generate necessary files.
+(The file can be downloaded with the link given. ) However, before using this code, you must set annotation files path and you must enter the annotation file name (train or val) by changing target variable.
 You have to copy the training and validation info in json format to annotion directory.
 Currently we use COCO instances_train2014.json and instances_val2014.json file which can be downloaded from [here.](http://images.cocodataset.org/annotations/annotations_trainval2014.zip)

 After adjusting python file you can run this script from terminal by writing